North Carolina Recording Laws: Consent Rules and Penalties

 Quick Answer

 North Carolina is a one-party consent state.
-You can legally record phone calls and in-person conversations as long as you’re a party to the conversation or have permission from at least one participant in advance.
-Violating North Carolina’s wiretapping laws is a Class H felony.
+You can legally record phone calls and in-person conversations as long as you are a party to the conversation or have obtained consent from at least one participant beforehand.
+Violating North Carolina's wiretapping laws is a Class H felony.

 | Key Point | Answer |